On this page:

 Whenever we are notified that a specific item of Online Content has accessibility barriers that should be removed, we will engage in a good-faith effort to make the content at issue accessible rather than remove the content from public access.

 Covered Individuals will receive training and guidance on how to comply with the Procedures as part of their mandatory training.
-Guidance on how to implement the WCAG 2.0 AA standards will be made available to all members of the university community under the Learn section of the Digital Accessibility Program website.
+Guidance on how to implement the WCAG 2.0 AA standards will be made available to all members of the university community at Web Accessibility Training of the Digital Accessibility Program website.
 All creators and managers of Online Content, regardless of whether they are Covered Individuals, are encouraged to review the guidance once it is made available.

 Generally, the WCAG are intended to address a diverse array of abilities and barriers.
 For example: